 The Good, The Bad, and The Dirty: Why You Should Be Up Front With Your Divorce Attorney

-Taking into consideration that the issues concerning your divorce are personal, you may feel the need to protect your privacy by holding back on some important information, this however, could make the process a lot more difficult.
-Keeping information from your attorney may in fact hurt your case more that you ever expected.
+Taking into consideration that the issues concerning your divorce are personal, you may feel the need to protect your privacy by holding back on some important information.
+This, however, could make the process a lot more difficult.
+Keeping information from your attorney may in fact hurt your case more than you ever expected.

-Before deciding on opening up in full or withholding information from your attorney, it is important that you understand the implications of withholding information and how it can harm you case, and your future, in the long run.
+It is important that you fully understand the implications of withholding information and how it can harm your case, and your future, in the long run.

 Why should I tell my attorney everything?

 When filing for divorce in GA, it is paramount to tell your attorney everything about your divorce case.
-It is a great way to prepare their minds to support and represent your interest at all times both in and out of the court.
-Telling the attorney all there is allows you to better trust them while also giving them the power to establish a firm, effective, and fool-proof strategy which will not be damaged along the line with new information which you should have volunteered.
-It is important that you understand that the strength of the case is dependent on the amount of information which you have volunteered to your divorce attorney.
+It is a great way to prepare them to support and represent your interest at all times both in and out of the court.
+Telling the attorney all there is to know in the situation allows them the power to establish a firm, effective, and fool-proof strategy which will not be damaged later on by new information which you should have volunteered.
+It is important that you understand that the strength of the case is dependent on the amount of information that you have given to your divorce attorney.

 What type of information should be shared with an attorney?